ITR Filing Deadline Missed?

 NRI Capital Gain Tax on Shares

-When it comes to capital gains from listed equity shares or equity-oriented mutual funds, the tax implications differ based on the duration of the investment.
-For shorter durations, specifically less than 12 months, it falls under the bracket of short-term capital gains.
+Capital gains from listed equity shares or equity-oriented mutual funds have different tax implications depending on the duration of the investment.
+For shorter durations, specifically less than 12 months, they fall under the bracket of short-term capital gains.
 In such cases, NRIs face a tax rate of 15%, and there's a corresponding TDS at the same rate.

-For investments held longer than 12 months, they are categorized as long-term capital gains.
-The tax rate applied here is 10%, but this is only on gains exceeding ₹1 lakh.
-Moreover, there's a TDS deduction at 10% from these long-term capital gains.
+Long-term capital gains are investments held longer than 12 months.
+The tax rate applied here is 10%, but this applies only to gains exceeding ₹1 lakh.
+Moreover, there's a 10% TDS deduction from these long-term capital gains.

-This distinction between short-term and long-term capital gains allows for a more nuanced understanding of tax liabilities, offering incentives for longer-term investments while ensuring a fair taxation system for shorter-term gains.
+This distinction between short-term and long-term capital gains allows for a more nuanced understanding of tax liabilities.
+It offers incentives for longer-term investments while ensuring a fair taxation system for shorter-term gains.

-As an NRI have you recently invested in stock market in India?
-To know how the gains, dividends will be taxes, consult Tax2win tax experts and minimize your taxes.
+As an NRI, have you recently invested in the Indian stock market?
+To know how your gains and dividends will be taxed, consult Tax2win tax experts and minimize your taxes.

 Tax Rates on Capital Gains on Sale of Property by NRIs